iturdikulov/notes/Neovim.md

   - `:after` lets you set which package it should load after
 - You can use `:after!` to configure packages that are already there

-## Quick, horizontal movements with evil-snipe

-### Inine navigation
+### Inline navigation

 - `f` and then the letter you want to navigate to.
   - `,` will go backward
   - `;` will go forward after that "find"
-- `t` to find and move cursor to the charachter before what you've searched.
+- `t` to find and move cursor to the character before what you've searched.
 - `v` puts you in vi mode.
 You can select text by with `v t some-char-you-navigate-to` or `v f some-char-you-navigate-to`
 - `;` to jump to the next find
 - `,` to jump to the previous one